-- " The municipality must enter into an agreement with the property owner. - The repayment should be to the municipality through a special charge on the property.
+- The municipality must enter into an agreement with the property owner. - The repayment should be to the municipality through a special charge on the property.

 Many municipalities in Ontario have identified LIC retrofit programs as a key implementation piece of their climate action plans.
-However, as of writing, only the City of Toronto has launched an LIC program.
-Toronto currently runs two LIC programs: the Home Energy Loan Program (HELP) targeting single-family residences, and the High-Rise Retrofit Improvement Support Program (Hi-RIS) targeting residential apartment buildings.
+As of writing, the City of Toronto, the City of Ottawa, and the City of Kingston are the only three municipalities that have launched an LIC Program.